Spartacus (The Farm album): Album release and touring

 Sire Records released Spartacus in the US on 30 April 1991.
 Warner Bros.
-Records product management vice president Steven Baker said Reprise Records was drafted in to help the band at alternative radio in the hopes of having them crossover to top 40 stations.
+Records product management vice president Steven Baker said Reprise Records was brought in to help the band at alternative radio stations in the hopes of having them crossover to top 40 stations.
 Initially support came from the "Groovy Train" video being on active rotation at MTV.
 On 1 June 1991, they supported Happy Mondays at the Elland Road football stadium in Leeds.
 On 3 September 1991, "Groovy Train" was released as a single in the US; it featured remixes of "Groovy Train", "All Together Now" and "Stepping Stone", alongside the non-album single "Mind".
 As Sire did not like the original music video for "Groovy Train", another one was shot with the band travelling around Manhattan on a London-themed bus.
 Shortly afterwards, they went on a US tour alongside Big Audio Dynamite and Downtown Science.
+At that point, Suggs stopped managing the band and returned to this own music career.

-Later in the year, the band failed to sell-out a show in Newcastle; Moran told them that Nirvana was playing a show in the city that same night and affected the attendance as a result.
+Later in the year, the band failed to sell-out a show in Newcastle; Moran told them that Nirvana was playing a show in the city that same night and had affected the attendance as a result.
 Unbeknownst to the Farm, the success of Nirvana's Nevermind (1991) some months earlier allowed for the success of grunge acts such as Alice in Chains, Pearl Jam and Soundgarden.
 Hooton explained that they were "reading about it [in the press] and we saw the Melody Maker attacking us and we realised they wanted to get rid" of Madchester and baggy and "replace it with something that they were more comfortable with".
 Around this time, the band's second video album, Spartacus Live, was released, featuring footage from a show at the Royal Court Theatre in Liverpool in March 1991.
 "All Together Now" was released as a single in the US on 6 February 1992, featuring remixes of "All Together Now" and a live demo of "Over Again".